 Community-based waste Management

 In 2017 I designed a method, conducted field-based interviews and produced a report that documented and evaluated a grassroots waste management/eco-village initiative in a village in Jogjakarta, Indonesia.

 Yayasan Peduli Perempuan, ‘Stop HIV’, Manokwari, Papua

 In 2004 I worked with NGO staff to design a gender and culture sensitive methodology for HIV survey work.
 I trained staff and cadres in interview techniques from a GESI perspective for HIV survey work.

 Lecturer, The Nossal Institute for Global Health, University of Melbourne

-For ten years (since 2010) I have brought an anthropological lens to the subject ‘Global Health, Security and Sustainability’.
-My lecture explores gender and culture in the context of the root causes of disease, poverty, injustice and inequity that exist in Indonesia and the world today.
+For ten years (since 2010) I co-lectured the subject ‘Global Health, Security and Sustainability’ from an anthropological angle.
+I discussed gender and culture in the context of the root causes of disease, poverty, injustice and inequity that exist in Indonesia and the world today.

 Gender and Disability Inclusive Sanitation Infrastructure

 Ananda Consult, ‘Indonesia Australia Partnership for Infrastructure’ (KIAT)